 FT Response frame

-The FT Response frame is transmitted by the currently associated AP as a response to the STA’s FT Request frame or the currently associated AP MLD through an affiliated AP as a response to the non-AP MLD’s FT Request frame.
+The FT Response frame is transmitted by the currently associated FTR as a response to the FTO’s FT Request frame.
 Figure 9-1141 (FT Response frame Action field format) shows the format of the FT Response frame Action field.